alaub81/rpi_pico_scripts/README.md

 most of the Scripts here are using for configuration the `config.py` file.
 There you will configure all the variables which are used in the other python scripts.
 For example wificonnnection scripts.
-SSID and Password is configured in the `config.py`.
+The SSID, Password, hostname and countrycode is configured in the `config.py`.
 Just copy the `config_sample.py` to `config.py`, configure it with your needs and then upload it to your Pico.
+For details have a look at the comments in the script.

 ## Setup the Pico `setup_pico.py`